 9. CHILDREN'S DATA

-In accordance with the Children's Online Privacy Protection Act ("COPPA") and other state laws, our website and associated services are not marketed to children under sixteen (16) years of age and we do not intentionally collect information from children.
+Our website and services are not marketed to or intended for children under sixteen years of age and we do not have knowledge of having collected children's personal information.
 We encourage parents and guardians to take appropriate steps to ensure the safety and privacy of their children online.

 10. SECURITY OF PERSONAL INFORMATION

 Consistent with our ethical and legal obligations, we have taken measures to protect the confidentiality, integrity, and availability of the personal information we collect from and about our clients and others, including with respect to the systems upon which such information is stored and processed.

 However, we encourage everyone to exercise caution when interacting online, including with our website and services.
 We recommend that you connect to our website over secure networks and stay alert to unusual and suspicious activities.
 Do not respond to emails that purport to be from us that involve unusual requests, including with respect to the transfer of funds.
 We will never request your username and password or other sensitive information over the phone or by email.
 Please confirm any unusual requests by first calling and verifying with our office.